Tips for Starting a Preschool Facility

 Will you be including naps and meals in your schedule?

-• Determine whether you need: rest mats as well as kid-sized tables and chairs; mid-morning snacks or full menus.
+- Determine whether you need rest mats in separate quarters; mid-morning snacks or full menus.

 Will you be working alone or hiring staff?

-• Additional insurance as well as additional staff may be required for outdoor play times and field trips away from the center.
+- Additional insurance as well as additional staff may be required for field trips away from the center.

 Other considerations